Turukhan

-The Turukhan (Турух́ан) is a river in northern Krasnoyarsk Krai in Russia.
+The Turukhan (Турухан) is a river in northern Krasnoyarsk Krai in Russia.
 It is a southeast-flowing left tributary of the Yenisey.
 The river is 639 km long.
 The area of its basin is 35800 km2.
 The Turukhan freezes up in October and stays under the ice until late May or the first half of June.
 Its main tributaries are the Usomchik, Bolshaya Bludnaya, Verkhnyaya Baikha and Nizhnyaya Baikha from the right and Makovskaya from the left.
 Its mouth is 20 km downstream from Turukhansk, where the Lower Tunguska joins the Yenisei.
 The river is navigable for about 288 km from its mouth to the settlement of Yanov Stan.
 It was part of the canoe route from the Gulf of Ob – Taz – Turukhan – Yenisey – Nizhnyaya Tunguska – Yakutsk (see Siberian River Routes).
 The uncompleted Salekhard–Igarka Railway from the Ob to the Yenisey was planned to cross the Turukhan at Yanov Stan.

 Turukhansk at the center of this map of Siberian River Routes.